Cushion plant: Ecology

 Plants growing in the alpine or subalpine regions face the challenge of obtaining and retaining water.
 One solution for obtaining water is the growth of an extensive root system.
-A small alpine forget-me-not may stand only inches above the ground, but its taproot can extend for a couple of feet below the soil surface.
+A small alpine forget-me-not may stand only centimetres above the ground, but its taproot can extend for 60 centimetres below the soil surface.
 The long taproot is necessary because of both the limited precipitation in many alpine and arctic environments, mostly as snowfall, and because of the rapid drainage of a newly formed and shallow soil.
 Besides obtaining water, the plant must also retain moisture to survive in a dry and desiccating environment.
 The compact growth form of cushion plants reduces air flow over the surface of the epidermis, reducing the rate of water loss.
 Additionally, many cushion plants have small and fleshy leaves which reduce the surface area of the plant, which reduces transpiration and conserves water.
 In alpine environments well above the tree line, cold is a limiting factor for growth.
 So, by having tightly packed stems and foliage, cushion plants are able to convert and trap heat from sunlight, causing them to warm several degrees above the ambient air temperature and extend their short growing season.
 Many alpine cushion plants also have thick matted hairs that warm up and heat the air trapped in between the hairs when the sun shines.
 These hairs also act as a greenhouse by preventing the warmer air from rising away from the plant, and they also act as wind breaks, preventing the wind from blowing away the trapped heat.

 The cushion plant may have flowers that are large and showy for such a small perennial, or sometimes hundreds of small flowers.
 This is necessary to attract pollinators over long distances, and in the short season of growth.